Offline Materials Optimization with CliqueFlowmer: Abstract

 \section{Abstract}

 Recent advances in deep learning have inspired neural network-based approaches to \emph{computational materials discovery} (CMD).
 A plethora of problems in this field involve finding materials that optimize a target property.
 Nevertheless, the increasingly popular generative modeling methods are ineffective at boldly exploring attractive regions of the materials space due to their maximum likelihood training.
 In this work, we offer an alternative CMD technique based on offline \emph{model-based optimization} (MBO) that fuses direct optimization of a target material property into generation.
 To that end, we introduce a domain-specific model, \emph{CliqueFlowmer}, that incorporates recent advances in clique-based MBO into transformer and flow generation.
-We validate CliqueFlowmer's optimization abilities and show that materials it produces strongly outperform those from generative baselines.
-To enable its use in specialized materials discovery problems and support interdisciplinary research, we open-source our code and provide additional project information at
+We validate this model's optimization abilities and show that materials it produces strongly outperform those from generative baselines.
+To support specialized materials discovery applications and broader interdisciplinary research, we release our code, model weights, and additional project resources at